UloE-G/Athletes-Corner/README.md

     class MediaStorage(S3Boto3Storage):
         location = settings.MEDIAFILES_LOCATION

-  26. Git add and push these changes to heroku.
+  26. Git add and push these changes to Heroku.

-  27. Go back to AWS S3 for app and create a new folder called media.
+  27. Go back to AWS S3 for the app and create a new folder called media.

   28. Click the media file and upload all images into it.